Aiming to break the wheel of vulnerability

 What is the significance of this mandate?
 Because having more women in the workforce implies not only a better economy but also long-term social transformation and prosperity.
 Gender equity and the resulting “opportunity to work,” lead to the abolition of injustice, disparities, and deep-seated disadvantages for women in Indian households.
 Herein lies the key to a brighter future for everybody.

-Empower Two Lakh underprivileged women by 2023 with high quality, certified training and equip them to become financially independent, some even changemakers and leaders in their communities, ultimately contributing to the development of the state and nation.
+Empower low-income women with high quality, certified training and equip them to become financially independent, some even changemakers and leaders in their communities, ultimately contributing to the development of the state and nation.

 Skill women :